 - 7.2.
 The DSL will always make onward referral to mental health specialist services or Children's Social Care, in line with the Pan-Sussex Child Protection and Safeguarding Procedures. - 7.3.
-Self-harm webpages are accessible to all schools in West Sussex County council can be found at https://schools.westsussex.gov.uk/Services/4720 Here you can find information, training and resource in relation to self-harm.
-This includes bespoke self-harm and distress tolerance sessions that can be accessed for free at any time as well as updates on new innovative projects in relation to self-harm.
-Also available on the self-harm page is managing self-harm guidance and tool kit for schools. - 7.4.
-As an academy we recognise the self-harm resources are available to anyone in education, to support staff when dealing with students who self-harm or are at risk of intentionally harming themselves.
-Our academy will use this guidance to support out students and staff. - 7.5.
-If a young person's presentation at the Emergency Department represents a safeguarding concern, then the safeguarding team at the hospital will raise this through their own safeguarding processes and IFD will be informed.
-In this respect not all presentations at the Emergency Department will automatically trigger a referral to IFD, so if on receipt of a care plan from the hospital further concerns emerge, either from existing contextual information the academy has, or from new information shared by the young person, then we will follow our usual safeguarding processes and consider making a referral to IFD. - 7.6.
+Within East Sussex there is a protocol so that when a young person attends the Emergency Department of The Conquest Hastings or the Eastbourne District General Hospital, and self-harm is evident, the hospital will seek to share information with the DSL at the young person's academy or college.
+The sharing of this information is based entirely upon consent from the young person and parent or carer, so the academy will not receive information about every incident.
+Where the academy does receive information about an incident of self-harm, this will be a care plan devised by a paediatric liaison mental health nurse who assessed the young person at the hospital.
+Any care plan received will be used to inform the ongoing safeguarding of that young person and communication or liaison with the young person, parent or carer will be arranged to facilitate this. - 7.4.
+If a young person's presentation at the Emergency Department represents a safeguarding concern, then the safeguarding team at the hospital will raise this through their own safeguarding processes and SPOA will be informed.
+In this respect not all presentations at the Emergency Department will automatically trigger a referral to SPOA, so if on receipt of a care plan from the hospital further concerns emerge, either from existing contextual information the academy has, or from new information shared by the young person, then we will follow our usual safeguarding processes and consider making a referral to SPOA. - 7.5.
 To support our staff in recognising the signs, identifying risks, supporting children and young people who may be at risk of suicide, and to manage unexpected death within our academy and wider community we use the ESCC Unexpected Death Toolkit.
-The principles of the toolkit, whilst focused on suicide, apply to any unexpected death.
+The principles of the toolkit , whilst focused on suicide, apply to any unexpected death.